brenda-aline/100-days-of-code/r1-log.md

 there are some details I still need to work on.

 ### R1D2
-Completed the queue, dixing the detailes I had on the first try!
+Completed the queue, fixing the detailes I had on the first try!
 So now it completely works!

 Link to work**